-Valeria Ceregini is an Italian art historian, independent curator and art writer currently based between Turin (IT) and Dublin (IE).
+Valeria Ceregini is an Italian art historian, independent curator and visual art critic currently based between Turin (IT) and Dublin (IE).

 She completed her MA in Semiotics at the University of Turin and in History of Contemporary Art cum laude at the University of Genoa.
-She continued her studies in Art History attending the Postgraduate School of Historical Artistic Heritage at the University of Genoa.
+She continued her studies in Art History attending the post graduate diploma in Specialisation School in Historical and Artistic Heritage at the University of Genoa.

 She was Assistant Chief Curator at GAM – Civic Gallery of Modern and Contemporary Art in Turin and the head curator and archivist at the Piero Gilardi’s Foundation for his last book La mia biopolitica (Ed.
 Prearo, Milan, 2016).